-Renal: Renal failure (1%: colorectal cancer patients; frequency not defined in other populations)
+Renal: Renal failure syndrome (1%: colorectal cancer patients; frequency not defined in other populations)

-<1% (Limited to important or life-threatening; all studies): Abscess, aseptic meningitis, blepharitis, cardiac arrhythmia, cellulitis, cheilitis, corneal ulcer, hypotension, interstitial pulmonary disease, keratitis, leukopenia, loss of consciousness, myocardial infarction, pulmonary embolism, shock, stridor
+<1%, postmarketing, and/or case reports: Abscess, aseptic meningitis, blepharitis, bullous pemphigoid, cardiac arrhythmia, cellulitis, cheilitis, corneal ulcer, interstitial pulmonary disease, keratitis, mucositis, myocardial infarction, skin infection, Stevens-Johnson syndrome, toxic epidermal necrolysis

 Concerns related to adverse effects:

-• Cardiopulmonary arrest: [US Boxed Warning]: Cardiopulmonary arrest or sudden death occurred in patients with squamous cell head and neck receiving cetuximab with radiation therapy or a cetuximab product with platinum-based therapy and fluorouracil.
-Monitor serum electrolytes, including serum magnesium, potassium, and calcium, during and after cetuximab treatment (monitor for at least 8 weeks after treatment).
+• Cardiopulmonary arrest: [US Boxed Warning]: Cardiopulmonary arrest or sudden death occurred in patients with squamous cell carcinoma of the head and neck receiving cetuximab with radiation therapy or a cetuximab product with platinum-based therapy and fluorouracil.
+Monitor serum electrolytes, including serum magnesium, potassium, and calcium, during and after cetuximab administration.
 Use with caution in patients with a history of coronary artery disease, heart failure, and arrhythmias; fatalities have been reported.

-• Dermatologic toxicity: Acneiform rash has been reported in 76% to 88% of patients (severe in 1% to 17%), usually developing within the first 2 weeks of therapy; may require dose modification; generally resolved after discontinuation in most patients, although persisted beyond 28 days in some patients.
+• Dermatologic toxicity: Acneiform rash has been commonly reported, including severe cases.
+Acneiform rash usually developed within the first 2 weeks of therapy; rash generally lasted >28 days after cetuximab discontinuation in most patients.
 Acneiform rash should be treated with topical and/or oral antibiotics; topical corticosteroids are not recommended.
-In colorectal cancer, the presence of acneiform rash correlates with treatment response and prolonged survival (Cunningham, 2004).
+In colorectal cancer, the presence of acneiform rash correlates with treatment response and prolonged survival (Cunningham 2004).
 Life-threatening and fatal bullous mucocutaneous disease (with blisters, erosions, and skin sloughing) has been observed with cetuximab; etiology is not determined; may be due to epidermal growth factor receptor (EGFR) inhibition or to idiosyncratic immune-related effects (eg, Stevens-Johnson syndrome, toxic epidermal necrolysis).
 Other dermatologic toxicities, including dry skin, fissures, hypertrichosis, paronychial inflammation, and skin infections, have been reported; related ocular toxicities (blepharitis, conjunctivitis, keratitis, ulcerative keratitis with decreased visual acuity) may also occur.
 Monitor closely for dermatologic toxicities and potential infectious sequelae; dermatologic toxicity may require dosage modification (based on the severity).
 Sunlight may exacerbate skin reactions (limit sun exposure).